urufu765/Old-TMoaH/changalog.md

 0.13: Completely redid how text is loaded and printed, and changed some visuals to distinguish Firay

 0.13.1: Fixed new line error and extended NUMP to NUMPAD

+0.13.2: Made maps more distinguishable

+## In Development(Will never continue)

+0.14: Save function